 Or, with older students:

 If I see that you are about to break a rule, I may use a signal to help you realize that you are getting out of control.
 It’s not a big deal; it just means you need to check your behavior and get back on track.
-For instance, I might put my finger on my lips to remind you to be quiet, or I may just say your name and give you a look if I think you know what to do.
+For instance, I might put my finger on my lips to remind you to be quiet.
 If I give you a signal like that, I’m giving you a chance to correct your mistake quickly and quietly, without disrupting anyone else’s learning.

-Knowing which strategy to use, and whether more than one strategy is needed, is a skill that comes with practice and depends upon the teacher’s knowledge of the children she’s teaching.
+Knowing which strategy to use, and whether you need to use more than one strategy, is a skill that comes with practice and depends upon the teacher’s knowledge of the children she’s teaching.
 One child who’s talking when she shouldn’t may need only a cue to correct herself.
 Another child may need a logical consequence for the same behavior.
 Or the same child may need a cue on one day and a logical consequence on another.
 Some questions to consider: Which strategy will stop the misbehavior and restore positive behavior as quickly, simply, and kindly as possible?
 Which strategy will maintain safety and order for everyone?
 Which one will help the child develop understanding and self-control?
-Whichever strategies are chosen, it’s important to remember to use them early, just as misbehavior begins.
+Whichever strategies you choose, it’s important to remember to use them early, just as misbehavior begins.
 Doing so will prevent problems from mushrooming or becoming entrenched.

 Responding to misbehavior is one of the most challenging aspects of teaching.
 Even the most experienced teachers make mistakes.
 But just as we allow students to make mistakes, we must allow ourselves to make them, too.
 And then, just as we do with students, we must allow ourselves to try again without judgment, in the spirit of learning to do it better next time.